BlockchainCommons/Community/README.md

 ## Virtual Internships

 We had a successful virtual internship program this summer, and are hoping to repeat it this fall.
 See https://github.com/BlockchainCommons/Community/issues/17 for more details.
-The deadline for signups is September 28th.
+The deadline for signups is September 23rd (now extended to September 28th).

 ## News